 The most recent question I’ve gotten about this topic mentioned other royal women and how I don’t use their maiden names – I don’t say Sophie Rhys-Jones nor Camilla Parker Bowles.
 So that got me thinking about what I call other royals, and that brought back my question about Sofia: why was I so quick to jump from “Sofia Hellqvist” to “Princess Sofia”, but not from “Kate Middleton” to “Duchess of Cambridge”?
 But then I cycled around to what I actually do call Sophie and Camilla.
 I don’t call them “The Countess of Wessex” and “The Duchess of Cornwall” (their correct titles), I call them “Sophie, Countess of Wessex” and “Camilla, Duchess of Cornwall” (which is completely incorrect).

 As married women, Sophie and Camilla should be called “The Countess of Wessex” and “The Duchess of Cornwall” – the female version’s of their husband’s titles.
-Only after the deaths of their husbands or divorce would they be called “Sophie, Countess of Wessex” and “Camilla, Duchess of Cornwall”.
+Only after divorce would they be called “Sophie, Countess of Wessex” and “Camilla, Duchess of Cornwall”.
 I know that what I call them is incorrect, just as I know what I call Catherine is incorrect, but I call them that anyway.
 But I call Sofia “Princess Sofia”.
 Why?